atsushieno/aap-core/docs/GUI_INTERNALS.md

 - `pluginId`
 - `instanceId`
-- `guiInstanceId`
+- `guiSessionId`

 Service behavior:

 1. find controller by `instanceId`
 2. if not found, ignore
-3. if `guiInstanceId` is stale, ignore
+3. if the GUI service session ID is stale, ignore
 4. otherwise close controller and remove it from map

-The `guiInstanceId` check exists specifically to avoid tearing down a newly-created controller because of a delayed stale disconnect from an older session.
+The GUI service session ID check exists specifically to avoid tearing down a newly-created controller because of a delayed stale disconnect from an older session.

 ## Controller identity rules